 Flying with a toddler sounds fun in theory, but many parents quickly realize how stressful it can be once they board the plane.
 Young children often wiggle, lean forward, or try to slip out of airplane seatbelts.
 When turbulence happens, even mild bumps can make parents panic about their child’s safety.
 I remember one flight where my toddler kept sliding sideways under the seatbelt, and it made me question whether standard airplane restraints were truly designed for small children.

-After researching child aviation safety and reviewing Federal Aviation Administration (FAA) travel guidance, I discovered the CARES harness.
+After researching child aviation safety and reviewing Federal Aviation Administration (FAA) travel guidance, I discovered the CARES harness — also known as the CARES airplane safety harness.
 This child aviation restraint system is designed specifically for airplane travel and is trusted by aviation safety experts and experienced traveling parents.
 In this guide, I will share clear safety facts, real travel insights, and practical advice to help parents understand whether the CARES harness is the right choice for their family.

 What Is a CARES Harness?